chapotincin/CV-Course-Project/README.md

 # Galaxy Classification

 ## Instructions For Use:
-To run the code we used google co lab and its gpus.
+To run the code we used Google Colab and its gpus.

 First install the required libraries:
 !pip install torch torchvision tensorboard numpy

 Have your train_evaluate_CNN.py and ConvNet.py and image folder path available.
-In command line change data_path to point to the folder for which classification you want to run and which has the train and test folders.
+In command line change data_path to point to the folder for which classification(e_s_classifier, roundness_classifier, arms classifier) you want to run and which has the train and test folders.
 The files inside that folder must be named train and test.
-For example as shown below.
+An example is shown below for the command line argument.
 Change number of epochs, learning rate, batch size as you please.
-If you wish to use pretrained weights from a saved .pth file (which one is included in our github repository feature_extractor.pth) set to --load_feature_extractor otherwise if you want to save the parameters you should use --…
+If you wish to use pretrained weights from a saved .pth file (which one is included in our github repository feature_extractor.pth) set to --load_feature_extractor otherwise if you want to save the parameters use --save_feature_extractor

 --debug_log prints out what the model guessed vs what it actually was.

 –save_graphs saves the graphs for you.
 !python train_evaluate_CNN.py --data_path "/content/drive/MyDrive/galaxies/type" --num_epochs 30 --learning_rate 0.01 --batch_size 64 --save_graphs --debug_log --load_feature_extractor